1 TOR SRSs SRS-TOR

 Rationale

 While the annotated CBOM is the machine-readable output, security and engineering teams require a human-readable artefact that can be reviewed without CBOM tooling.
-Grouping findings by risk level allows reviewers to prioritise remediation efforts.
+Grouping findings by risk level allows reviewers to prioritize remediation efforts.

 Acceptance criteria